 Truxton – I expect I could find food on Mars without as much of a struggle.

-Just a side note: unless you’re on a roadkill only diet, eat before you get onto this particular stretch of 66.
+A side note: Unless you’re on roadkill only diet (of which there are restaurants), eat before you get onto this particular stretch of 66.

-A few minutes later, utterly weathered and beaten with shaken souls, we arrived at the Diamond Creek restaurant at the Hualapai Lodge, and we consequentially learned we were right in the midst of Hualapai Native American country.
-The menu, along with regular diner food, was chalk full of classic Hualapai recipes.
+A few minutes later, with our shaken souls entirely weathered, we arrived at the Diamond Creek restaurant at the Hualapai Lodge and learned we were right in the midst of Hualapai Native American country.
+The menu, along with regular diner food, was chock-full of classic Hualapai recipes.
 I opted for the homemade stew with a side of fried bread, which was delicious.

 The lobby of the hotel enveloped us with Hualapai culture – original artwork donned the walls, much of it for sale.